-The International Journal of Education & the Arts (IJEA) is a publication of Penn State Libraries Open Publishing and hosted by Penn State’s School of Visual Arts.
+The International Journal of Education & the Arts (IJEA) is a publication of Penn State Libraries Open Publishing with support from the Music Education Department at Boston University.
 This is IJEA submission and review system site.
 For published articles, please visit http://www.ijea.org/.

 Unless otherwise noted on the website, IJEA welcomes article submissions at any time.

-- your submission will be returned without review if you did not follow the submission guideline.
+- Your submission will be returned without review if you do not follow the submission guidelines.
 In order to ensure the blind review, you must remove the author name in Microsoft Word found in the File menu (see here for how to remove author information in MS Word).

 - If there are multiple authors, the lead author should create an account and submit the manuscript.

-- We do not accept abstract submission.
+- We do not accept abstract submissions.
 Please submit your full manuscript for consideration.

 * Inquiry of your submission should be sent to firstname.lastname@example.org.

 Articles should be research-based and pertain to issues in any of the various fields of arts education.
 These fields include, among others, music education, visual arts education, drama education, dance education, aesthetics, arts-based inquiries and theories, and integrative literary and narrative studies.
 Holistic studies that cross or transcend these fields are also welcomed.

 Works portraying inquiry across disciplines, interests, and settings, coming to form as art does, "as a complex mediation and reconstruction of experience" (Pinar, Reynolds, Slattery, & Taubman, 1995, p.
 567).
 Conceptual, ideological, and/or philosophical frameworks must infuse such inquiries, offering theorized accounts intended as generative mediums for others to engage, gaining vivid and tangible access to the embedded significances for all involved.